donseba/go-translator/README.md

 - **Dynamic Language Support**: Add new languages by parsing PO files.
 - **Template Integration**: Works with Go HTML templates, extracting translation keys directly from them.
 - **Pluralization Support**: Handles singular and plural forms for languages with complex plural rules.
+- **Contextual Translations**: Supports context-based translations for more accurate localization.
 - **Prefix Handling**: Customizable prefix handling in translation keys, allowing for organized and readable translation files.
 - **Missing Translation Detection**: Scans for and logs missing translations, simplifying the translation management process.